A) Shiitake from Spore

 Agar to Master Spawn

 Once you have a culture growing on agar, transfer it to a sorghum and millet seed mixed substrate.
-I like to add millet seed, as it fills the little gaps between the sorghum seed, and shiitake really like the millet seeds as well.
+I like to add millet seed, as it fills the little gaps between the sorghum seed, and Shiitake really like the millet seeds as well.
 You can start this by either using a Glass JAR or a unicorn type bag with filter patch.
 I prefer the bags, as jars are a lot of extra work.
 When using a unicorn bag, fill it only with or so of seed mix in the bottom of the bag, not too much.
-The seed mix is soaked for 12 hours then dried again as to not feel wet to the touch.
-Sterilize the seed bag with seed – refer to sterilisation, wait for it to cool, then in a sterile environment or a glove-box, inoculate the seed bag with your shiitake agar wedge.
+The seed mix is soaked for 12 hours, then dried again as to not feel wet to the touch.
+Sterilize the seed bag with seed (refer to sterilization), wait for it to cool, then in a sterile environment or a glove-box, inoculate the seed bag with your shiitake agar wedge.
 Leave the agar on top of the seed mix, where it drops.
 Gently close the bags, and place in a clean space, to incubate at 20 – 24 degrees Celsius.
 Let the mycelium grow out for about two weeks, and then give it a good shake, to disperse the fine growth of mycelium right throughout the seed bag.
 Place the bag back to incubate for another week.
 By now the mycelium would have consumed every last corner of the seed bag, and well on its way to becoming a white mass of master spawn.
 From here you can divide your master spawn again into 6 spawn bags, but now, you can use up to 3.5 kg of seed in each bag.
 Each 3.5 kg spawn bag can inoculate up to 30, 1.5 kg grow bags.

 The Grow Bags

-I use Gusseted filtered bags for growing shiitake.
+I use Gusseted filtered bags for growing Shiitake.
 Once filled to just under the filter patch, you can fit up to 2 kg of substrate per bag.

 B) Shiitake from Spawn